David Nutt (publisher): The David Nutt firm in later years

-After Alfred's sudden death in 1910, his wife M. L. Nutt became the proprietor.
+After Alfred's sudden death in 1910, his wife Marie Louise Nutt became the proprietor.
 She continued to publish new authors including the poet Robert Frost and the firm became the latter's first publisher when it published his poetry collections A Boy's Will (1913) and North of Boston (1914).

 Financial difficulties forced Mrs. Nutt to sell the firm to Simpkin, Marshall, Hamilton Kent and Company in 1916.

 Personal life

 David Nutt married Ellen Clementina Carter, the daughter of Robert Carter and granddaughter of William Miller whose publishing house was a predecessor of John Murray.

 In 1864 Ellen was listed under her married name of Ella Clementina Nutt as the London representative of the German book trade.

-David Nutt died at his residence in 1863.
+David Nutt died at his home in 1863.